studiointeract/react-mount/README.md

 ## Using as a Layout Manager

-You can use `react-mount` as a layout Manager for Flow Router.
+You can use `react-mount-layout` as a layout Manager for Flow Router.
 Here's how to do it.

 Let's say we've a layout called MainLayout.